v1.23 · MIT licensed · macOS · Linux · Windows

 Install Kesha

-$ bun install -g @drakulavich/kesha-voice-kit
+$ bun add -g @drakulavich/kesha-voice-kit

-$ kesha install
+$ kesha install --tts # + multilingual voices

 03